puppetlabs/bolt/README.md

 > For complete usage and installation details, see the [Puppet Bolt docs](https://puppet.com/docs/bolt).
 For contribution information, including alternate installation methods and running from source, see [CONTRIBUTING.md](./CONTRIBUTING.md).

+> Note that details of some exceptions generated within plans will be lost when using Ruby 2.0.

 ## Installation

 ### On *nix